prakashkumarp/prakashkumarp/README1.md

         shape = face_utils.shape_to_np(shape)

         # loop over the (x, y)-coordinates for the facial landmarks
-        # and draw them on the image
+        # drawing the marks on the image
         for (x, y) in shape:
             cv2.circle(image, (x, y), 1, (0, 255, 0), 2)